 We often think about bringing joy to children during the holidays — especially to those in need or who are ill.
 However, there is another generation of community members who have serious concerns and might need a little holiday cheer of their own.

-Katherine Wright, office coordinator of the Senior Health Center in downtown San Diego, found that it does not take much to help lessen basic financial concerns of the center's patients or brighten their holidays.
+Maria Baron, RN, a clinical case manager with the Sharp Senior Health Center in downtown San Diego, found that it does not take much to help lessen basic financial concerns of the center's patients or brighten their holidays.
 She and her colleagues have launched a "Giving Tree" program, which allows community members and staff to donate gift cards for the seniors.

 Each patient who visits the center in December leaves with a gift bag, a gift card to a local business, and the true feeling of the spirit of the holidays.
 Gift cards can be used at a local drug or grocery store for prescriptions, over-the-counter medication, food and even a special treat, or can be enjoyed at a local fast-casual restaurant.

 "Our giving tree has provided our patients with much more than a gift card; it has given them hope for better times in the year to come," says Baron.